-b.
 MGPP-2 or M2 Expansion Loan

-The MGPP-2 or M2 Expansion Loan amounting to $\mathbb{P}1,400.00$ million has a term of twelve (12) years including thirty-six (36) months grace period from initial drawdown date of June 2, 2016.
+The MGPP-2 or M2 Expansion Loan amounting to P1,400.00 million has a term of twelve (12) years including thirty-six (36) months grace period from initial drawdown date of June 2, 2016.
 Interest and principal are payable semi-annually.
 Interest payment started on October 12, 2016, while the eighteen (18) semi-annual principal payments started on October 12, 2019.

 Interest rate is fixed for the first seven (7) years from the initial drawdown date based on the sum of the prevailing 7-year fixed benchmark rate on the pricing date and the applicable margin of (1) 2.25% per annum prior to commercial operations date, or (2) 1.75% per annum from and after the Commercial Operations Date (the "Initial Interest Rate").
 For subsequent drawdowns, interest rate will be the three (3) -day simple average interpolated rate based on the remaining tenor and computed using the straight-line method.
 On the repricing date, the interest for the remaining five (5)-year term of the loan will be the higher of (i) the sum of the then prevailing 5-Year fixed benchmark rate plus the applicable margin, or (ii) the weighted average interest rate during the first seven (7) years of the loan.
+Interest expense amounted to P43.15 million, P75.00 million and P83.46 million in 2023, 2022 and 2021 respectively.